 Moreover, Cash App will never request funds from a customer for any reason.
 There is no such thing as “claiming” a payment by sending money to Cash App.

 Puppy/Pet Deposit Scam

-Cash Support will never ask you to provide your Sign-In Code, PIN, require you to send a payment, make a purchase, download any application for “remote access,” or complete a "test" transaction of any kind.
+Cash App Support will never ask you to provide your sign-in code or PIN, and will never require you to send a payment, make a purchase, download any application for “remote access,” or complete a "test" transaction of any kind.

 Reporting Phishing Attempts

 What is Phishing?

 Phishing is an attempt by a fraudulent actor to collect personal and/or financial information through social media, email, phone, or text message.
 Victims of phishing scams are sometimes directed to enter their information into fake websites posing as real ones.

 Verified emails from Cash App will always come from a @cash.app, @square.com, or @squareup.com address.
 If you have an open brokerage account you may receive emails from [email protected], to learn more check here.